Processed-Fun/BusinessAutomation/website_creation.md

 1. Use the "gpt-image-2.5-flare" model.
 4. Default to "medium" quality unless specifically asked to override.
 5. Use the "Generations" endpoint documented here: https://developers.openai.com/api/docs/guides/image-generation#generate-images.
-6. Do not create more than 30 images per site.
+6. Do not create more than 40 images per site during the initial build.  it is fine to go over this limit later if prompted manually.

 # Site Design and Features